NevTrace-org/Easy-Connect/README.md

 - **Phase 2**: Retargeting campaigns with blockchain-specific case studies and testimonials.

 ### Influencer collaborations

+If we have the budget available, we propose the following actions with influencers.

 **Influencer categories**:
 - **Qubic experts**: For technical credibility and crypto community reach.